Pikes PeakAddress Pikes Peak, Colorado 80809, USA

 While in the Pikes Peak area, make sure you plan on checking out these attractions, too:

-Glen Cove Inn: About halfway up the mountain, you can refuel with food here.
+- Glen Cove Inn: About halfway up the mountain, you can refuel with the food here.

-Devil’s Playground: Stop here for photo opps and to take a breather.
+- Devil’s Playground: Stop here for photo ops and to take a breather.